 The doorbell just rang ~ and all you’ve got is a tub of hummus.
-What to do?
-Here are 50 ways to hack your hummus so you don’t miss a step.
-These fun and easy appetizers will get the party started ~ and everybody wins!
+No panic.
+Here are 50 easy, delicious hummus hacks to dress it up so it’s party-ready in minutes.
+These quick hummus recipes get the party started!

 #1 Jewel it